-NICHQ (the National Initiative for Children’s Healthcare Quality) is an independent, nonprofit organization working for more than a decade to improve children’s health.
+NICHQ (the National Institute for Children’s Health Quality) is an independent, nonprofit organization working for more than a decade to improve children’s health.
 We help organizations and professionals who share this mission (typically, healthcare professionals and delivery organizations, foundations, government agencies, and community organizations) make breakthrough improvements so children and families live healthier lives.

-NICHQ (pronounced "nich-cue") stems from the vision of a team of pediatric and public health leaders who saw a critical need to improve children’s healthcare so all children receive timely, high-quality services.
+NICHQ (pronounced "nitch-cue") stems from the vision of a team of pediatric and public health leaders who saw a critical need to improve children’s healthcare so all children receive timely, high-quality services.
 That original vision continues and has expanded beyond clinical settings to include a focus on many other social and community influences of children’s health.

 The organization was formed in 1999 with start-up funding from the David and Lucile Packard Foundation and functioned as a program of the Institute for Healthcare Improvement (IHI) until it was incorporated as an independent, nonprofit organization in July 2002.
 NICHQ now has a staff of more than 30 people, most of whom work in our home office in Boston, Massachusetts.

 Since our founding, NICHQ has been applying innovative approaches to make system-level improvements related to a variety of child health conditions and topics, including:

 - Childhood Obesity

 - Children and Youth with Special Healthcare Needs

 - Cystic Fibrosis

 - Family-Centered Medical Homes

 - Newborn Hearing Screening